 Organizations exist to achieve specific goals and objectives.
 But, goals are not always achieved as expected, because they have to achieve in an environment of risk and system dealing with these risks includes the internal auditing activity, which exists to examine and report on risk exposures and the organization's risk management efforts.
 With the help of internal control, managers have to identify, manage, and implement the controls to deal with these risks.
 Internal auditing is one of the essential pillars of corporate governance, along with the board of directors, senior management, and external auditing.
-Because of internal auditors' unique position within the organization, they provide the management important assistance by giving objective assurance on governance, risk management, and control processes.
+Because of internal auditors 'unique position within the organization, they provide the management important assistance by giving objective assurance on governance, risk management, and control processes(BetelhemTesfaye 2014).

 It is recognized that effective internal audit activity needs to add value to the organization by closely aligning itself with the major concern of senior management and focusing on the issues that are critical to success.
 The responsibilities of internal auditors are similar to the consultant in the sense that both are responsible for the technical quality of the advice they give.
 Hence, effective internal audit the most important part in an organization and particularly to banking industry because of the perceived risk resulting from some of the characteristics of business conditions and economic environment in which they operate.

 However, in Commercial Bank of Ethiopia, there is a problem in the quality internal audit, lack of Management support and the bank also suffers from being integrated with regular accounting activities.
-So, as compared to the age and size of the organization, the internal audit activity in Commercial business will be vital.
+So, as compared to the age and size of the organization, the internal auditing practice and its effectiveness is in question.
+Assessing the effectiveness of the internal audit activity in Commercial business will be vital.(BetelhemTesfaye 2014)